trinary/vis-class/slides/an-exercise.md

  * Make the color of each bar reflect its value
  * Make the color of each bar reflect its position in the data array
+   * Hint: scales can be used for more things than data values

 ***